GavinFerdinandChee/GavinFerdinandChee.github.io/_news/announcement_2.md

 date: 2022-07-19 16:11:00-0400
 inline: true
 ---
-Completed my two-year long National Service as a RHIBs Coxswain
+Completed my two-year long National Service as a RHIBs Coxswain in the Republic of Sinapore Navy